benwiggy/ReView/README.md

 # Release Notes

-### 0.40
-* Horizontal or vertical PDF page layouts.
-* New PDF from Clipboard image data.
-* Improved sidebar UI.
-* App is now signed, so will run on any Mac without annoyance.

-### 0.23
-* Text search function added.
-* Fix to prevent documents being 'held open', causing trouble with Time Machine.

-### 0.20
+### v.1.0 Stable Release!

-Review is still very much in 'alpha' phase.
-The current release of ReView does the following:
+Version 1.0 has the following features:
 * Opens PDFs for Viewing as 1-up or 2-up (with first page on its own or not); Single or Continuous pages.
+* Horizontal or vertical PDF page layouts (in Single Page Continuous mode).
+* Default view styles can be set in Preferences and saved.
-* Rotate individual pages left or right
+* Individual pages can be rotated left or right.
-* Prints using accurate page positioning for duplexing with enhanced print panel.
 * Deletes individual pages (with warning).
 * Adds blank pages
+* Print using accurate page positioning for duplexing with enhanced print panel.
 * Applies Quartz Filters to PDF documents.
 * Saves documents when asked, if altered.

-Fixes:
+* New PDF from Clipboard image data.
+* Improved sidebar UI.
+* App is now signed, so will run on any Mac without annoyance.
 * Undo now supported for page rotation and deletion.
 (E.g. not for Quartz Filters.)
-* Window management improved.

-### 0.15
-Initial attempt.

 #### To Do List and Known problems:
 * Dragging thumbnails to change page order (doesn't work currently)
 * Editing and Viewing PDF Outlines (bookmarks) in sidebar.
-* Preferences and saved settings, e.g. View style.